jordles/notes/React.md

 ## React Rendering Process:

 1. JSX is compiled, becoming nested calls to `React.createElement()`.
-This will create a React element, which is a plain object that describes the component and its properties.
+This will create a React element, which is a plain object that describes the component and its properties. ==This means that JSX isnt necessary to write React code, but it is a syntax sugar that makes it easier to write and read.
+We can use createElement() as an alternative to JSX.
+This also removes the need for a build process entirely.==
 1. The calls start at the root component, recursively calling the components, creating React elements for each custom component / host component, forming a tree structure: the Virtual DOM.
 1. React compares the virtual DOM tree to the previous version of the virtual DOM tree (if it exists) using a process called reconciliation.
 1. React updates the actual DOM based on the differences between the two virtual DOM trees.
 This is done by React through `ReactDOM`, which creates real DOM nodes (created with `document.createElement()`) and updates their properties (e.g. innerText, className) based on the React elements and updates the actual DOM accordingly.